wshon/madedit-mod/README.txt

 4. FindAll in Selection
 5. Fix issue that cannot open the files "a b" and "a\xC0b" simultaneously
 6. Fix issue of wxFileHistory by porting wxRecentList from wxMEdit
-7. Fix crash issue while buiding with VS2010
+7. Fix crash issue while building with VS2010
 8. Fix issue that \xC0 matches spaces under Windows with Chinese Locale
 9. Fix Upper/Lower issue of wxString under Windows(Chinese Ed)
 10. Fix issue introduced by FindAll that it would be found if the matched text was at the beginning